-The CAPT interrupt flag is cleared automatically after reading the low byte of the Compare/Capture (TCBn.CCMP) register and the timer/counter is ready for a new capture sequence.
-Therefore, read the Count (TCBn.CNT) register before the Compare/Capture (TCBn.CCMP) register since it is reset to BOTTOM at the next positive edge of the event input signal.
+The CAPT interrupt flag is cleared automatically after reading the low byte of the Compare/Capture (TCBn.CCMP) register, and the TCB peripheral is ready for a new capture sequence.
+Therefore, read the Counter (TCBn.CNT) register before the Capture/Compare (TCBn.CCMP) register since it is reset to BOTTOM at the next positive edge of the event input signal.
 An OVF interrupt and event are generated when the CNT value is MAX.